RTEMS/rtems-docs/c-user/user-extensions/background.rst

 Order of Invocation
 -------------------

-The user extensions are invoked in either `forward` or `reverse` order.
-In forward order, the user extensions of initial extension sets are invoked before the user extensions of the dynamic extension sets.
-The forward order of initial extension sets is defined by the initial extension sets table index.
-The forward order of dynamic extension sets is defined by the order in which the dynamic extension sets were created.
-The reverse order is defined accordingly.
-By invoking the user extensions in this order, extensions can be built upon one another.
+The user extensions are invoked in either :term:`extension forward order` or :term:`extension reverse order`.
+By invoking the user extensions in these orders, extensions can be built upon one another.
 At the following system events, the user extensions are invoked in `forward` order

 - thread creation,